Yeadon, West Yorkshire: Governance

 Yeadon was formerly a township and chapelry, in 1866 Yeadon became a separate civil parish, in 1894 Yeadon became an urban district, on 1 April 1937 the district was abolished to form Aireborough, part also went to the County Borough of Bradford.
 On 1 April 1937 the parish was abolished to form Aireborough, part also went to Idle.
-In 1931 the parish had a population of 7672.
+In 1931 the parish had a population of 7,672.

 Yeadon, along with neighbouring towns Guiseley and Rawdon formed part of Aireborough Urban District from 1937 to 1974.
 Yeadon still hosts local Rugby Union side Aireborough RUFC at Nunroyd Park.
 Yeadon (except for the area north of Swincar Avenue on Kirk Lane, and the area south of the A65) is now in the Leeds City Council Ward of Otley and Yeadon ward.
 It is represented by three councillors.
 Leeds City Council now control the public services in Yeadon.
 Yeadon falls into Leeds North West constituency, which is held by the Labour Party, represented by Katie White.

 Amenities

 Yeadon has a developed town centre and most of the businesses are situated around the High Street.
-There is a Morrisons supermarket and several other chain shops, such as KC's Express (est. 1994).
+There is a supermarket and several other chain shops.
 There are also building societies, estate agents and public houses.
-Travelodge and Premier Travel Inn hotels are situated near the airport.
+Hotels are situated near the airport.

 In Town Hall Square there is a public library which is part of Leeds City Council's library network.
 It also operates as a council One Stop Centre.